-116.5.6 UNAUTHORIZED ACCESS, DISCLOSURE OR USE
+116.5.6 UNAUTHORIZED ACCESS, DISCLOSURE, OR USE

-- (a) Unauthorized and inappropriate intentional release of confidential or protected information, materials, data, forms or reports obtained as a result of the member's position with this office. - (b) Disclosing to any unauthorized person any active investigation, inmate or critical incident information. - (c) The use of any information, photograph, video or other recording obtained or accessed as a result of employment or appointment to this office for personal or financial gain or without the express authorization of the Sheriff or the authorized designee. - (d) Loaning, selling, allowing unauthorized use, giving away or appropriating office property for personal use, personal gain or any other improper or unauthorized use or purpose. - (e) Using office resources in association with any portion of an independent civil action.
-These resources include, but are not limited to, personnel, vehicles, equipment and non-subpoenaed records.
+- (a) Unauthorized and inappropriate intentional release of confidential or protected information, materials, data, forms, or reports obtained as a result of the member's position with this office. - 1.
+Members of this office shall not disclose the name, address, or image of any victim of human trafficking except as authorized by law (Penal Code § 293). - (b) Disclosing to any unauthorized person any active investigation, inmate, or critical incident information. - (c) The use of any information, photograph, video, or other recording obtained or accessed as a result of employment or appointment to this office for personal or financial gain or without the express authorization of the Sheriff or the authorized designee. - (d) Loaning, selling, allowing unauthorized use, giving away, or appropriating any office property for personal use, personal gain, or any other improper or unauthorized use or purpose. - (e) Using office resources in association with any portion of an independent civil action.
+These resources include but are not limited to personnel, vehicles, equipment, and non-subpoenaed records.